Physiotherapy and Helping Cancer Patients Recover

 As many know, Cancer is one of the many diseases that interrupt how the cells in your body work.
 In a healthy human body, there are millions of cells that are multiplying at rapid paces.
 With old cells dying and new cells replacing them, the cycle ultimately keeps the body in its best form.
 Cancer interrupts this process.

 When Cancer is detected in the human body, it is a result of old cells that do not die, in addition to new cells that are multiplying and aren’t necessary, because they are not replacing anything.
 Instead, there is an abundance of new cells and dead cells in the body.
 This creates abnormal, cancer cells.
 And as all cells do, they can multiply, which is the reason it is important to seek Cancer treatment as rapidly as possible once it is detected.
-As these cells multiply, they can also form cancerous tumors—which are growths of tissue with cancer cells.
+As these cells multiply, they can also form cancerous tumours—which are growths of tissue with cancer cells.

 Types of Cancer and How Treatments Affect The Body

-Cancer is the general umbrella term for a collection of various types of cancer, such as brain cancer, breast cancer, colon cancer, Hodgkins Lymphoma and other Lymphatic cancers, Leukemia, neck cancer, etc. With early detection of cancer and the rate of survival increasing, patients seek treatments that not only rid the cancer or decrease its presence, but they also seek treatments to return to their everyday activities and gain a sense of independence back in their lives.
+Cancer is the general umbrella term for a collection of various types of cancer, such as brain cancer, breast cancer, colon cancer, Hodgkins Lymphoma and other Lymphatic cancers, Leukemia, neck cancer, etc. With early detection of cancer and the rate of survival increasing, patients seek treatments that not only rid cancer or decrease its presence, but they also seek treatments to return to their everyday activities and gain a sense of independence back in their lives.

 With medical treatments such as chemotherapy and radiation, the body and immune system become quite weak.
 Many patients are also left with pain that can make the simple task of getting out of bed in the morning, one that feels impossible for their body.
 With a variety of physiotherapy for rehabilitation, patients can find suitable treatments with our Kitchener physiotherapists.